Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

 2) Make note of the PCI address of the NVIDIA GPU

-3) In the terminal, type `virsh nodedev-dumpxml "pci_device"` and replace "pci_device" with `pci_$YOUR_PCI_DEVICE`, substituting the colons and decimals with underscores, for example, this is how I did it in my laptop
+3) In the terminal, type `virsh nodedev-dumpxml "pci_device"` and replace "pci_device" with `pci_$YOUR_PCI_DEVICE`, substituting the colons and decimals with underscores, for example, this is how I did it

 ```
 [user@legion ~]$ lspci -Dnn | grep VGA